 Note: New Federal Standards affecting central air conditioners become effective January 1, 2023.
 The new standards effective in 2023, require any residential central air conditioner manufactured in, or imported into, the United States to have a minimum efficiency rating meeting the following:

-Split system air conditioners – 13.4 SEER2
+Standard sized Split system air conditioners – 13.4 SEER2

-Single-package air conditioners – 13.4 SEER2
+Standard sized Single-package air conditioners – 13.4 SEER2

+Space constrained air conditioners – 11.7 SEER2

 These new federal standards will be adopted by the program, beginning 1/1/2024.
 For the 2023 program year, the baseline equipment efficiencies are detailed in this section by replacement scenario.